pachyderm/docs/content/staging/pipeline-spec/autoscaling.md

 label: optional
 ---

-`autoscaling` indicates that the pipeline should automatically scale the worker pool based on the datums it has to process.
-The maximum number of workers is controlled by the `parallelism_spec`.
-A pipeline with no outstanding jobs will go into *standby*.
-A pipeline in a *standby* state will have no pods running and thus will consume no resources.
+## Spec

 ```s
 {
     "autoscaling": bool
 }
 ```

+## Behavior

+- The maximum number of workers is controlled by the `parallelism_spec`.
+- A pipeline with no outstanding jobs will go into *standby*.
+A pipeline in a *standby* state consumes no resources.

+## When to Use